-Above where the old threshing machine was and accessible from the archway is our newest tenant, in the Flax Studio (667 sq ft).
-Founded by Charlie Fardon, iOme Fitness takes a "personal and holistic approach to helping you get and stay fit, feel healthy and find balance in life".
+Above where the old threshing machine was and accessible from the archway is the Flax Studio (667 sq ft) and iOme Fitness.
+Founder, Charlie Fardon, takes a "personal and holistic approach to helping you get and stay fit, feel healthy and find balance in life".
 They run a range of classes at convenient times (before and after work, etc) offering yoga, pilates and other disciplines, packaged in flexible 'live well' plans, and also personal support and mentoring.

 In place of the old stationary threshing machine next to the archway, now resides Ken Peterkin and his team at Arttus.
 They specialise in designing and making period interiors and furniture, including bespoke architectural joinery services and historic restoration, conservation and consultancy (with clients including Historic Scotland, CADW and English Heritage).